You found our list of fancy virtual tea party ideas.

 Tea painting is an art project that uses materials your guests will already have at hand: tea and water.
 To make the paint, use twice as much tea and half as much water.
 Cardstock or watercolor paper tend to be the best canvas.

 To mix certain colors, use the following teas:

 - Green – matcha

 - Brown – black tea

-One of the more intimate virtual tea party ideas is to paint cards together, write personal messages, and send the greetings to fellow guests after the call.
+One of the more intimate Zoom tea party ideas is to paint cards together, write personal messages, and send the greetings to fellow guests after the call.
 This activity helps participants feel closer, even when physically far apart!

 Check out our list of online art classes for more ideas.

 10. Zoom Background Contest

 Chances are, your guests will not join the party from decadent tea parlors or lush gardens, but thanks to Zoom’s custom virtual background feature, you can pretend!